davidly/dos_compilers/README.md

   * ttt: proves you can't win at tic-tac-toe if the opponent is competent
   * tm: test malloc.
 This calls malloc/calloc/free in the C runtime to measure performance.
 It's C-only and many C compilers can't run it.

 To run the compilers on Windows, use the m.bat script in each folder.
 Sometimes m.bat is in a subfolder named "bin" or "code".
 On Linux or MacOS use m.sh.
+You may need to "chmod 777 m.sh" before you can invoke it.
 For example:
   * m sieve
   * m e
   * m ttt